Like other small cuts or tears to the skin, an anal fissure will often heal by itself within a few weeks.

 Botulinum toxin is a relatively new treatment for anal fissures.
-It's usually used if other medicines haven't helped.
+It's usually used if other medicines have not helped.
 Botulinum toxin is a powerful poison that's safe to use in small doses.

 If you have an anal fissure, an injection of the toxin can be used to paralyse your sphincter muscle.
 This should prevent the muscle from spasming, helping reduce pain and allowing the fissure to heal.

 It's not clear exactly how effective botulinum toxin injections are for anal fissures, but research suggests they're helpful for more than half the people who have them.
 This is similar to having treatment with GTN ointment and topical calcium channel blockers.